ethereum/ethereum-org-website/src/content/developers/docs/dapps/index.md

 sidebar: true
 ---

-A dapp is an application built on a decentralized network that combines a [smart contract](/en/developers/docs/smart-contracts/) and a frontend.
+A decentralized application (dapp) is an application built on a decentralized network that combines a [smart contract](/en/developers/docs/smart-contracts/) and a frontend user interface.
 Note, in Ethereum smart-contracts are accessible and transparent – like open APIs – so your dapp can even include a smart contract that someone else has written.

 ## Prerequisites {#prerequisites}

-Before learning about dapps, you should cover the blockchain basics and read about the Ethereum network and how it's decentralized.
+Before learning about dapps, you should cover the [blockchain basics](/developers/docs/intro-to-ethereum/) and read about the Ethereum network and how it's decentralized.

 ## Definition of a dapp {#definition-of-a-dapp}